How We Purchased a Great Timeshare.

 He told us some interesting things about Las Vegas.
 The monorail line would be extended to a new basketball stadium, where a professional team would play.
 Westgate owned many resort properties around the country, including the Las Vegas Convention Center, which could hold ten thousand people.
 He described the new Tesla Loop; a tunnel between the convention center and the airport, for electric cars only.
 Seems that Disney just bought out Circus Circus.

-Nick led my son and I to the lunch line.
+Nick led Trevin and I to the lunch line.
 Nick and Trevin each had a hot dog.
 I fixed a salad, chicken, and rice for Tonnette.
 I had the chicken and rice.

 After eating, Nick asked me about our vacation habits, and what we didn’t like about timeshares.
 I laid out three major caveats: